tekdemo/MiniPID/README.md

 # minPID
 This is a small, fully self contained PID class designed to help provide simple, efficient tuning, and simple integration wherever any level of PID control might be needed.

+All code is contained in a single C++ class, and does't depend on any specific compiler or toolchain.
+However, example Arduino sketches are included.

 ## Design Goals
 - Provide all expected features of a quality PID loop.